diemrbond/TeamGenerator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
   This app will allow you to create a team member summary page, just by answering some simple question prompts.
+Using the inquirer package, you can setup your team quickly and easily.
+The app will verify the email address are valid via API call, and will check if the github account exists and retrieve the Avatar for Engineers.

+  Package requirements:
+  1. Inquirer
+  2. Jest
+  3. Axios
+  4. Email-verifier
+  5. Log-symbols
+  6. Ora
+  7. Util

   <img src="assets/img/Screenshot.jpg" width="600" /> <br>